Port of San Diego Big Bay Boom!

 Fee: Free

-This diminutive coastal park with its free-form trail system is one of the best places to catch a sunset on the coast.
+This diminutive coastal park with its free-form trail system and multiple pocket parking lots is one of the best places to catch a sunset on the coast.
 Steep trails go down to the rocky shoreline, but the best views are from atop the bluffs.
-During Spring and Fall, keep your eyes open for migrating Gray Whales only a few miles out to sea.
-This is a fine place for children to hike, but be mindful of letting them near the cliffs; there are no guard rails.
+There are different trail options at this San Diego beach hiking spot.
+During early winter, keep your eyes open for migrating gray whales passing closely along the coast.
+This is a fine place for children to hike, but be mindful of letting them near the cliffs; there are few guardrails.
+Take a dip in the ocean after hiking at Ocean Beach.

 Difficulty: Moderate